Cecilia Altonaga

 Cecilia María Altonaga (born December 26, 1962) is an American lawyer and jurist serving as a United States district judge of the U.S. District Court for the Southern District of Florida.
-She was appointed in 2003 by President George W. Bush and was the first Cuban-American woman to be appointed as a federal judge in the United States.
+She was appointed in 2003 by President George W. Bush and is the first Cuban-American woman to be appointed as a chief judge and a federal judge in the United States.

 Biography

 Altonaga was born in Baltimore, Maryland, to parents who escaped from the communist regime in Cuba.
 She attended Notre Dame Academy in Miami, graduating in 1980, and then received a Bachelor of Arts from Florida International University in 1983.
 Altonaga earned her Juris Doctor from Yale Law School in 1986.
 She worked as an attorney in the Miami Dade County Attorney's Office from 1986 to 1987, and then served as a law clerk to Edward B. Davis of the United States District Court for the Southern District of Florida from 1987 to 1988 before returning to the County Attorney's Office as an assistant County Attorney until 1996.
 In 1996, Governor Lawton Chiles appointed her as a County Court Judge on Florida's Eleventh Judicial Circuit Court.
 In 1999, she was elevated to circuit court judge in that district by Governor Jeb Bush.